 Cold sweats, trembling hands, intense anxiety, a general sense of confusion -- no, it's not the night before final exams.
-These are signs of low blood sugar (hypoglycemia), which can caused by an insulin overdose.
+These are signs of low blood sugar ( hypoglycemia), and it often happens when you take too much insulin.

 Hypoglycemia happens to many people with diabetes.
 And it can sometimes be serious.
 Thankfully, most episodes related to insulin can be avoided if you follow a few simple rules.

-There are several ways you can have too much insulin in your system and go through a drop in your blood sugar.
-Watch out for these mistakes:
+You might have too much insulin in your system and get a drop in your blood sugar for several reasons.
+It most often happens when you:

-Inject the wrong type of insulin.
+Use the wrong type of insulin.
 Let's say you normally take 30 units of long-acting and 10 units of short-acting insulin.
-It's an easy mistake to accidentally inject 30 units of short-acting insulin instead.
+It's easy to get them mixed up.

-You inject insulin, but then don't eat.
+Take insulin, but don't eat.
 Rapid-acting and short-acting insulin injections should be taken just before or with meals.
 Blood sugar rises after meals.
-Taking rapid-acting or short-acting insulin without eating could lower blood sugar levels to a potentially dangerous level.
+Taking rapid-acting or short-acting insulin without eating could lower sugar levels to a potentially dangerous level.

-You inject insulin in an arm or leg just before exercise.
-Physical activity can lower blood sugar levels and also affect insulin absorption.
+Inject insulin in an arm or leg just before exercise.
+Physical activity can lower blood sugar levels and also affect how your body absorbs insulin.
 Inject in an area that isn’t affected by the exercise.

 Symptoms of an Insulin Overdose